 Between 2002 and 2011 Ivory Coast suffered two civil wars and endured a decade as a divided nation.
 Hundreds of people died.
 The first war lasted until 2007, the second was a short-lived, post-election conflict that led to the arrest of former President Laurent Gbagbo in April 2011.

-The unsecured and unsafe storage of weapons and ammunition belonging to national authorities has left the people of the Ivory Coast at risk.
-The risk of explosions within vast ammunition stockpiles and large-scale theft and proliferation of weapons and ammunition is still a concern.
+The Ivory Coast's decade as a divided nation led to unsecured and unsafe storage of weapons and ammunition, presenting a risk to the people of the Ivory Coast.
+Whilst considerable progress has been made in securing and destroying obsolete weapons and stockpiles of landmines, ammunition and aircraft bombs, small-scale theft and the cross-border proliferation of weapons and ammunition is still a concern.